Questions for EHR Vendors: What You Should Know Before You Commit

 How often do you release new features?
 How do you deploy them?

-Ophthalmology EMR software is constantly evolving.
+Ophthalmology EMR software is constantly evolving, with top-tier software suppliers frequently introducing new and expanded services to keep up with consumer demand and integrate the latest in government and industry requirements.
 Is your current software keeping up?
 If not, it might be time for a switch.
 Make sure myCare iMedicWare and Integrity are on your list.
 We’ve got answers to all of your questions.